cubeapm/docs/docs/instrumentation/datadog/go-net-http.md

 ## Prerequisites

-Go tracer requires Go version 1.18 or higher and a Datadog Agent version 5.21.1 or later.
+Go tracer requires Go version 1.18 or higher and Datadog Agent version 5.21.1 or later.

 ## Installation